titaniteChuck/GodotProjectTemplate/scripts/README.md

 ## How to use

 ### Prerequisites
-- Be able to do a `git clone` from the command line
+- Be able to do a `git clone` from the command line, this script does not handle authentication
-- Windows: I have tested this script using Git bash
+- Windows: I have succesfully tested this script using [Git bash](https://gitforwindows.org/)
     - HOWEVER, you MUST have enabled the "enable symlink" option.
 See [this issue](https://github.com/orgs/community/discussions/23591#discussioncomment-3241019)

 > ### **/!\ Important to note**:
 > running the script with WSL WILL NOT WORK as expected because symlinks created by wsl are not recognized by windows.
 See [this article](https://blog.trailofbits.com/2024/02/12/why-windows-cant-follow-wsl-symlinks/)